 Problem solving in maths is finding a way to apply knowledge and skills you have to answer unfamiliar types of problems.

 All our pupils are given the opportunity to reason and problem solve at a level appropriate to their ability and so get the chance to apply all the hard work they have done developing their fluency.

+If you are interested in the calculation policy that we follow, please click here.
 We follow the White Rose schemes of learning and details for each year group can be found below: